 - Gen. 9:6; Prov.
 16:14; 19:12; 20:2; 21:15; 28:17; Acts 25:11; Rom.
 13:4; 1 Peter 2:14

 God as the supreme Lord and King of all the world has ordained Civil Magistrates or the government to be under Him (Rom.
 13:1-6).
-The government is subject to God and derives its authority to control from God.
+The government is subject to God and derives its authority to rule from God.
 The Civil Magistrates are over the people.
-They have authority over the people because they receive that from God.
+They have authority over the people because they received that authority from God.
 This way of governing, God has chosen for his own glory and the public good.
 God’s glory is the proper end of everything that He does so likewise in ordaining Civil Magistrates.
-What is the purpose of the Civil Magistrates? ... for defence and encouragement of them that do good (1 Peter 2:14).
+What is the purpose of the Civil Magistrates?
+The Civil Magistrates are ordained and called for defence and encouragement of them that do good (1 Peter 2:14).
 A good government should defend those who are doing good and protect them.
 Furthermore, a good government should encourage the doing of good for the betterment of society and the glory of God.
-But Civil Magistrates is also armed...with the power of the sword...for the punishment of evil doers (Rom.
+But Civil Magistrates are also armed...with the power of the sword...for the punishment of evil doers (Rom.
 13:4; 1 Peter 2:14).
-A good government should defend itself and defend those who do good, in necessary by using the God-given power of the sword.
-Likewise, in punishing the evil doers, the power of the sword may be used when it is necessary.
+A good government should defend itself and defend those who do good, in necessary, by using the God-given power of the sword.
+Likewise, in punishing the evildoers, the power of the sword may be used when it is necessary.
 God has given it to the government to be used justly.

 Subject To God